aio-libs/aiohttp-benchmarks/README.md

 **With a remote machine:**

-(this assumes you have a pem file `benchmarks.pem` in the current directory.)
+(this assumes you have a pem file `benchmarks.pem` for connecting to the remote host in the current directory.)

 ```shell
 export REMOTE=true